Unveiling the magic of Prague / Your ultimate guide to the best time to visit

 June, July, and August bring the warmest weather of the year, with average historical highs sitting comfortably between 24°C and 25°C. July is typically the hottest month.
 While these averages sound idyllic, it is important to note that summer is also the wettest season, primarily due to sudden, heavy late-afternoon thunderstorms that break the humidity.

-The Summer experience
+The summer experience

 If you love a bustling, lively environment, summer is the best time to visit Prague.
 The Vltava River becomes a hub of activity with paddleboats and river cruises.
 Music festivals, outdoor cinemas, and cultural events fill the calendar.
 Long evenings are best spent sipping famous Czech pilsner on a terrace or watching the sunset cast a golden glow over the Charles Bridge.